Noesis Industries Ltd.

 In our opinion and to the best of our information and according to the explanationgiven to us except for possible effects of the matters described in paragraph 4 above -the basis of qualified opinion the financial statements give a true and fair view :-

-(c) In the case of the Cash Flow Statement of the Cash flow for the year ending on31st March 2017.
+(iii) In the case of the Cash Flow Statement of the Cash flow for the year ending on31st March 2017.

 6. Emphasis of Matter